ASquidboi/asquidboi/README.md

 ## Quote of the Day*

-> "Oh boy i sure do hope this GoBilda 5203 doesn't literally melt and potentially explode!"
+> "Does this GoBilda 5203 have any safety features?
+I hope s-"
 > <br>
 >  -Me